Laura den Hartigh, PhD

 Division of Metabolism, Endocrinology and Nutrition Website: http://depts.washington.edu/metab/

 Dr. den Hartigh received her Ph.D. in Molecular, Cellular, and Integrated Physiology from the University of California, Davis in 2008, with a Designated Emphasis in Biotechnology.
 She began her postdoctoral training in the laboratory of Dr. Dennis Wilson, D.V.M, Ph.D. at the University of California, Davis, and completed her training in the laboratory of Dr. Alan Chait, M.D. at the University of Washington.
-She is currently a Research Assistant Professor in the Diabetes and Obesity Center of Excellence at the University of Washington.
+She is currently a Research Assistant Professor of Medicine in the Diabetes and Obesity Center of Excellence at the University of Washington.

 The prevalence of obesity and associated diseases is rapidly reaching epidemic proportions.
 Representing the major cellular constituent of adipose tissue, adipocytes are now regarded as prominent players in the metabolic as well as hormonal regulation of adiposity.
 Despite the fundamental role adipose tissue plays in whole body metabolism, nutritive mechanisms that contribute to its maintenance in the context of obesity remain poorly understood.
 Dr. den Hartigh’s research focuses on the effects of nutrient excess on cellular metabolism, with particular attention given to the effects of fatty acids on cell types associated with the development of obesity such as adipocytes and monocytes/macrophages.